andrea-weisberg/readme-sprint-devportal/docs/companion-api/reports/apple-pay-monthly-fee-billing-report-1.md

 <p>The Apple Pay monthly fee billing report includes the following details:</p>
 <ul>
 <li><strong>Total Debit Spend </strong>– this is the total settled transaction value of Apple Pay transactions in a given month.
 This includes contactless and eCommerce transactions that have been made using Apple Pay.</li>
 <li><strong>POS debit spend share </strong>– this is the percentage of <strong>Total Debit Spend</strong> that was made at Point of Sale (POS) using Apple Pay.
-This includes the following Capture Mode’s:
+This includes the following capture Mode’s:
 <ul>
 <li>EMV</li>
 <li>NFC</li>